Magnetism and electromagnetism – summary

 Diamagnetic - these substances are weakly repelled by the magnetic field.
 Copper and its alloys, graphite, bismuth, distilled water belong to this group.

-If an electric current flows through a conductorconductorconductor, a magnetic fieldmagnetic fieldmagnetic field is created around this conductor.
+If an electric current flows through a conductorconductor, a magnetic fieldmagnetic field is created around this conductor.
 Its presence and direction can be determined with a magnetic needle or compass.
 Changing the direction of the current flow in the conductor causes a change in the direction of the magnetic field.

 Magnetic field lines around the rectilinear conductor with current are in the shape of concentric circles.
 The direction of the magnetic field can be determined by the right hand rule.

-6. Explain what the electromagnetelectromagnetelectromagnet is.
+6. Explain what the electromagnetelectromagnet is.

 7. Explain what electrodynamic force is.
 Describe the principle of DC motor operation.

-If a conductor with electric current is placed in the magnetic fieldmagnetic fieldmagnetic field, the force, called the electrodynamic force, acts on it.
+If a conductor with electric current is placed in the magnetic fieldmagnetic field, the force, called the electrodynamic force, acts on it.
 The direction of the force is perpendicular to the direction of the current and perpendicular to the direction of the magnetic field.

 This phenomenon is used in electric motors, in which electric energy is converted into mechanical energy.
 DC motor is built from a stator, or a system of magnets or electromagnets, and a rotor - a coil placed in a stator.
 The electrodynamic force created by the flowing current causes the rotation of the coil.